foozld/DataStructureLibrary/README.md

-"# DataStructureLibrary"
+# DataStructureLibrary

-"## This project was mostly done to familiarize myself with Git and Github."
+## This project was mostly done to familiarize myself with Git and Github.

-"This is a simple library that contains different flavors of linked lists, each class with its own methods for manipulating the respective list."
+This is a simple library that contains different flavors of linked lists, each class with its own methods for manipulating the respective list.

-"All of the implementations are generic."
+All of the implementations are generic.